 We built the site to be 38,991 pixels tall — one pixel for each point LeBron is predicted to score during his career.
 When the user scrolls through the LeBron's first 9 seasons, we want it to feel like 9 seasons of record-breaking performance.
 When he enters to the Top 100, we want the user to feel how quickly LeBron overtook player after player.
 Finally, when he reaches the Top 10, we want the user to feel how far he has to go to reach the Number One spot.

 When you’re ESPN, and LeBron James becomes one of the Top-10 points leaders in NBA history, you’re going to have something to say about it.
 To mark the event, we began collaborating with ESPN’s editorial team to design something unique; we knew we needed to capture the drama of the accomplishment and highlight the stats that underscored its significance.
-The interactive experience we created lets fans track LeBron’s journey from draft day to present day, and offers some predictions about what it will take for him to actually become the greatest of all time.
+The interactive experience we created lets fans track LeBron’s journey from draft day to present day, and offers some predictions about what it will take to actually become the greatest of all time.

 Create a unique editorial experience that highlights the significance of LeBron’s entry into the NBA’s Top-10 highest scorers.